-While large-scale violations tend to get more attention than smaller incidents, EPA fines are not limited only to big companies.
-Even one-person trades and single-property owners are required to comply with LBP rules.
+While large-scale lead-based paint violations tend to get more attention than smaller incidents, EPA fines are not limited only to big companies.
+Even one-person trades and single-property owners are required to comply with lead-based paint rules.
 Here are three small companies cited for violations in 2016.

 Outreach Realty Servicing is a small property management company in Connecticut.
 According to the EPA, they failed to meet the TSCA and RRP Rule on two counts:

 It bears noting that the property management company is being held liable for failing their due diligence in hiring certified renovators to complete work inside their buildings.
 Because the company is classified as a “micro-business” by the EPA, their fine was reduced to $1,384.